Wireless access to the internet and electronic resources is available in the Library.

 To use Eduroam, you may need to change some settings on your computer.
 Instructions on how to connect to eduroam are available on the IT Services website.
 Printed copies are also available at the enquiry desk.

 Eduroam can also be used at participating institutions both in the UK and around the world.
-More information is available on the JANET website.

 The OWL network requires that you also have VPN software installed on your computer.
 You can download this for free from the IT Services website self-registration pages.